 The Captain provides teachers with exciting exercises, like this one for Grades 1 to 3 called “Imagine A World Without Copyright.”
 Students are encouraged to brainstorm their favorite creative works and then imagine what it would be like if there were no copyrights to protect those works.
 I would guess that the lower end of this age group might identify many of those early Disney works based on public-domain stories and folk tales.
 Oh, but that part isn’t in the lesson plan.

 Captain Copyright could use a lesson or two about complying with alternate copyright schemes.
 As Boing Boing points out, Captain Copyright is a Wikipedia pirate.

 The Captain has a few other quirks as well.
 From his website’s IP Notice:

 iv.
 You are not permitted to copy or cut from any page or its HTML source code to the Windows™ clipboard (or equivalent on other platforms) onto any other website.

-I copied that last paragraph to my Mac OSX ™ clipboard (which is an equivalent to the Windows ™ clipboard).
+I copied that last paragraph to my Mac OSX ™ clipboard (equivalent to the Windows ™ clipboard).
 I consider this to be fair use.
-Come and get me Captain.
+Come and get me, Captain.